OWASP/QRLJacking/QrlJacking-Framework/Readme.md

-# QrlJacker - QrlJacking Exploitation Framework
+# QRLJacker - QRLJacking Exploitation Framework
-### A python framework which goal is to exploit QrlJacking attack vector easily
+### A customizable framework to demonstrate "QRLJacking Attack Vector" and shows How easy to hijack services that relies on QR Code Authentication!

 ## Requirements
 * Python 2.7.x